Caloundra West - Baringa

 Caloundra West - Baringa features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.3% of all households, including 38.7% couples with children, 26.4% couples without children, and 14.3% single parent families.
-Non-family households make up the remaining 19.7%, consisting of 16.5% lone person households and 3.3% group households.
-The median household size is 2.8 people, which is larger than the Rest of Qld average of 2.5.
+Non-family households constitute the remaining 19.7%, with lone person households at 16.5% and group households comprising 3.3%.
+The median household size is 2.8 people, larger than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households